vjekoart/retrovizor/Readme.md

 * Phase 6: code fine-tune (decoupling, style, remove comments, optimisations)
     * Phase 6.1: Visit stats: add a service/component (restructure FE into component), produce single publicly available JSON file with statistics per month, one endpoint to collect stats : maybe just a nginx configuration files?
     * CloseYourEyes: loading state, computation logic to worker, rAF
-    * ImageDegradator: move processing to worker
-        * Clear `image-degradator.service.js`
-        * Generalise and if makes sense, extract image/canvas manipulation logic from `image-degradator.worker.js` to utility file or a service, depending on requirements
     * ---
     * TODOs in the code, and console outputs and placeholder code (visible in browser console)
     * Standardize function comments that explain params and return values (JSDoc)